aetperf/aetperf.github.io/_posts/2020-09-18-Logistic-regression-with-JAX.md

 ## Load, split and scale the dataset

-The breast cancer dataset is a classic binary classification dataset that we load from `scikit-learn`.
+The breast cancer dataset is a classic binary classification dataset that we load from [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html).
 Dataset features:

 |                   |                |
 |------------------:|---------------:|